-Paul Laurence Dunbar was born in Dayton, Ohio, on June 27, 1872, during the Reconstruction Era.
-His parents were freed slaves and Ohio Central High School he was the only African American in his class at Ohio Central High School.
-As he had a gift for the written word and served as the editor of the school’s newspaper and also participated in the literary and debate societies.
+Dunbar was born in Dayton, Ohio, on June 27, 1872.
+He was the only African American student in his class at Ohio Central High School.
+As he had a gift for the written word, he was the editor of the school’s newspaper and also participated in the literary and debate societies.

 While the Wright Brothers would not become well known until 1903, Dunbar gained notoriety a few years after graduating from high school.
-Unfortunately, Dunbar’s dreams of being a journalist did not materialize right away, as he did not have the funds to further his education and he was barred from the majority of jobs because he was African American.
+Unfortunately, Dunbar’s dreams of being a journalist did not materialize right away, as he did not have the funds to further his education and he was barred from the majority of jobs in the area because he was African American.

 According to a biography on Dunbar’s life published by Wright State University, Dunbar worked as an elevator operator while continuing to write poetry and short stories.

 In 1892, one of Dunbar’s former teachers invited him to speak at the Western Association of Writers convention in Dayton.
 Dunbar’s experiences during and after the convention led him to self-publish his first book of poems, Oak and Ivy, in 1893: “He sold the book for $1 to people riding in his elevator, eventually recovering his initial $125 investment.”

-Dunbar’s work quickly became popular, earning him the acclaim of many, including Frederick Douglass.
+Dunbar’s work quickly became popular, earning him the acclaim of many, including that of Frederick Douglass.
 As Dunbar’s work became more widely known, he traveled around the United States and England giving readings.

 A gifted and ingenious young man who never gave up, Dunbar launched a literary career that shaped both history and American literature.
 As the National Park Service notes, Dunbar was “…an American poet and author who was best known in his lifetime for his dialect work and his use of metaphor and rhetoric, often in a conversational style. …He produced twelve books of poetry, four novels, four books of short stories, and wrote the lyrics to many popular songs.
 Dunbar became the first African American to support himself financially through his writing.”

 Dunbar passed away at the age of 33 at his mother’s home in Dayton in 1906, after a battle with tuberculosis.